 HDMI 1.4: The HD Standard

-Released in 2009, HDMI 1.4 was a game-changer.
+Released in 2009, HDMI 1.4 was a major upgrade.
 It was the first version to support 4K resolution, though only at a choppy 30 frames per second (30Hz).
 It also introduced the Audio Return Channel (ARC).
 For years, this was the go-to cable for 1080p Full HD TVs, Blu-ray players, and consoles like the PS4 and Xbox One.

 - Max Bandwidth: 10.2 Gbps